 A bookish observation

-Picking up a beautiful book is one of life’s great pleasures.
+Picking up a beautiful hardback edition of a book is one of life’s great pleasures.
 A beautiful book feels well balanced as you hold it in your hands, the paper is pristine and smooth, the typography clean and well spaced.
 With the physical experience comes the emotional experience of hopeful expectation that this book contains something special.
 Something that makes a difference.

 It’s rare for me to own a hardback version of a book.
 My first copy of Paulo Coelho’s “The Alchemist” was a paperback.
 I loved the book so much I bought the illustrated hardback and gave the paperback to my eldest step-daughter.
 The book was on my bookshelf for many years.
 Waiting silently with our other special books, waiting to be re-read.